Pr00xxy/shipper/README.md

 #### Plugins

-Plugins are user made modules that can injected in the code at will.
+Plugins are user made modules that can be hooked into the code at will.

 To define a new plugin one must create a json file and pass it to shipper with --plugin
+Plugins are executed by dispatching events in the shipper code.
 Looking inside the `Deployer.run()` we can find plugin dispatchers such as:

     self.dispatchEvent('before:initDirectories', pluginPath)